ArwynFr/dotnet-integration-testing/.github/CONTRIBUTING.md

 This project welcomes contributions:

 **Request for support:**
-We do not provide support for this product.
+We do not provide commercial support for this product.

 **Disclose vulnerability:**
 [Read our security policy](https://github.com/ArwynFr/dotnet-integration-testing/blob/main/.github/SECURITY.md)